 (F) "EB" is the approximated dollar value of the economic benefit gained and the costs avoided or delayed (without duplication) as a result the Respondent's noncompliance.
 The EB may be determined using the U. S. Environmental Protection Agency's BEN computer model.
 LRAPA may make, for use in the model, a reasonable estimate of the benefits gained and the costs avoided or delayed by the respondent.

-(G) Upon request of the respondent, LRAPA will provide the name of the version of the model used and respond to any reasonable request for information about the content or operation of the model.
-The model's standard values for income tax rates, inflation rate and discount rate are presumed to apply to all respondents unless a specific respondent can demonstrate that the standard value does not reflect the respondent's actual circumstance.
+(i) Upon request of the Respondent, LRAPA will provide the name of the version of the model used and respond to any reasonable request for information about the content or operation of the model.
+The model's standard values for income tax rates, inflation rate and discount rate are presumed to apply to all respondents unless a specific Respondent can demonstrate that the standard value does not reflect the Respondent's actual circumstance.

-(H) LRAPA need not calculate EB if LRAPA makes a reasonable determination that the EB is de minimis or if there is insufficient information on which to make an estimate under this rule.
+(ii) LRAPA need not calculate EB if LRAPA makes a reasonable determination that the EB is de minimis or if there is insufficient information on which to make an estimate under this rule.

-(I) LRAPA may assess EB whether or not it assesses any other portion of the civil penalty using the formula in section 15-030.
+(iii) LRAPA may assess EB whether or not it assesses any other portion of the civil penalty using the formula in section 15-030.

-(J) LRAPA's calculation of EB may not result in a civil penalty for a violation that exceeds the maximum civil penalty allowed by rule or statute.
+(iv) LRAPA's calculation of EB may not result in a civil penalty for a violation that exceeds the maximum civil penalty allowed by rule or statute.
 However, when a violation has occurred or been repeated for more than one day, LRAPA may treat the violation as extending over at least as many days as necessary to recover the economic benefit of the violation.

-(K) Regardless of any other penalty amount listed in this title, the director has the discretion to increase the penalty to $25,000 per violation per day of violation based upon the facts and circumstances of the individual case.
+(K) Regardless of any other penalty amount listed in this title, the Director has the discretion to increase the penalty to $25,000 per violation per day of violation based upon the facts and circumstances of the individual case.

 (2) In addition to the factors listed in subsection (1), the Director may consider any other relevant rule of LRAPA and shall state the effect the consideration had on the penalty.
 On review, the Board or hearings officer shall consider the factors contained in subsection (1) and any other relevant rule of LRAPA.